dharmafly/noodle/README.md

 Updating the CSS
 -----------------

-The main site CSS is stored in `/_includes/global.css`.
+The site CSS is in `/_includes/global.css`.

-The site colour theme files are stored within the `/css/`.
+The site colour theme files are stored within the `/css/` directory.

 Each theme file contains [YAML front matter](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) describing the colours and assets used for that theme and a liquid `{% include global.css %}`.
 Jekyll will populate the variables within `/_includes/global.css` using the values set within the theme file.

 The site theme is specified per site within the `_config.yml`.
 The CSS file is added to the page HTML within `/_includes/default.html`.

 ### Creating new themes / colour schemes